 Floridians are quite familiar with this story.
-Florida is one of four states that permanently disenfranchises those with felony convictions.
-Today, over 1.68 million people in Florida are banned from voting-many even decades after they have completed their sentences.
+Florida was one of four states that permanently disenfranchised those with felony convictions.
+Today, pending implementation of Amendment 4, over 1.68 million people in Florida are banned from voting many even decades after they have completed their sentences.
 Equally troubling is the poor, socio-economic state of the neighborhoods to which individuals return after serving prison time.
 Those neighborhoods-many of which are predominantly Black-often lack political voice and economic power and are limited in the full freedom to thrive in equity and self-determination.